JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 indicators = (nothing, nothing) change_metrics = (difference_of_mean(), difference_of_max())
 config = SlidingWindowConfig(indicators, change_metrics;
    width_cha = 50, whichtime = midpoint)
 ```

-This example showcases that steps of the analysis pipeline can be skipped alltogether, as
+This example showcases that steps of the analysis pipeline can be skipped altogether, as
-done here for the computation of indicators.
-This is not needed here, since the change
+done here for the computation of indicators, since the change
 metric of the original time series is already sufficient to detect a transition by comparing
 the difference in mean and maximum values between the two halves of the sliding window.
 Furthermore, the user can define their own `IndicatorChangesConfig` - for instance instead of